MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/MB-310-MOD6_Lab05.md

 9. The currency for the fee defaults to the customer currency.
 This currency code can be different than the invoice currency.

-10. Select **Add** to add the next collection letter that will be sent in the sequence.
+10. Select **+Add** to add the next collection letter that will be sent in the sequence.

 11. In many cases, the first collection letter is just a warning.
 You can add fees if needed.